thosgood/this-weeks-finds/markdown/151-200/week187.md

                         = 1133443311

-You\'ll notice how all these numbers are palindromic; that comes from Poincare duality.
+You'll notice how all these numbers are palindromic; that comes from Poincare duality.
 We can read of all sorts of wonderful things from the final answer, as listed above.
 For example, the Euler characteristic of our space G/P is